 described the small island Asteria as being situated in between Ithaca and Cephalonia.
 A rock situated midway in the channel (Od 4, 671)

 , between Ithaca and Same's rugged cliffs: Asteria, not large, but it has a cove, a harbour with two mouths where ships can hide.
-Should we assume that the name Asteria
+Should we assume that the myth of Asteria

 points at the tectonic nature of the Homeric Asteria?
 Demetrius

-of Scepsis (220–140 BC?) mentions that Asteria does not remain in the state described by the poet: with harbours in it, open on both sides, for the reception of vessels.
+of Scepsis (220–~140 BCE) mentions that Asteria does not remain in the state described by the poet: with harbours in it, open on both sides, for the reception of vessels.
 Next Apollodorus

-(180-115 BC) says that Asteria exists even at present, and mentions a small village on it, Alalcomenæ
+(180-115 BCE) says that Asteria exists even at present, and mentions a small village on it, Alalcomenæ

 , situated quite upon the isthmus.
 In the same period Polybius

 (c.
-200–118 BC) reports that Paliki is surrounded by the sea, and by precipitous heights on every side, except the one looking towards Zacynthus.
+200–118 BCE) reports that Paliki is surrounded by the sea, and by precipitous heights on every side, except the one looking towards Zacynthus.
 Strabo

-(64/63 BC – ca. AD 24) then writes down that the narrowest part of the island (Cephalonia) forms a low isthmus, that is frequently overflowed from sea to sea.
+(64/63 BCE – ~CE 24) then writes down that the narrowest part of the island (Cephalonia) forms a low isthmus, that is frequently overflowed from sea to sea.
 According to the O.U. theory this low isthmus progressively fills in with rock and becomes part of the nowadays Thinia isthmus.
-This posting adds to it that Asteria is a concealed island, in the middle of the O.U.
-Strabo's channel, which is then referred to (by Plinio
+This posting argues that Asteria is a concealed island, in the middle of the O.U.
+Strabo's channel, which, after its disappearance, is then referred to (by Plinio

 ) as Letoia, a non-existing island, southwest of Cephalonia.
 Leto belongs to the same class of words as the Greek λμθμ, which signifies "the obscure